 “Decisive safety improvements”

 A special feature of First Attack is its operating concept.
-“The entire vehicle and all components can be controlled by radio from a safe distance”, Alexander Hemming, head of the HBC Product Management elaborates.
+“The entire vehicle and all components can be controlled by radio from a safe distance”, Oliver Meister, head of Marketing.
 “It can penetrate areas or zones with limited access and extreme temperatures and immediately start with the firefighting operation; all of this without any danger to rescue forces.
 The system thus offers decisive safety improvements!”

 Close collaboration between the project partners

 The development of the radio control was made in close collaboration between the HBC Product Management and ITM.
-“In order to accommodate the necessary operating elements, the choice was made for a version of the radio system FST 511 spectrum 2”, says Alexander Hemming.
+“In order to accommodate the necessary operating elements, the choice was made for a version of the radio system FST 511 spectrum 2”, says Oliver Meister.
 This proven product scores with its first-class performance, its enormous robustness and its almost unlimited individual design possibilities.

 Optimum visibility, even in darkness

 In the ITM version, the system is equipped with two high-quality HBC joysticks for the comfortable and precise control of driving commands, several toggle switches and two rotary switches for the control and pre-selection of vehicle components.
 Especially for operations in darkness or in areas with limited lighting conditions, the operator can switch on the front panel lighting.
 Additional operating comfort and safety are provided by five feedback LEDs on the control panel.
 “They inform the operator about important machine conditions and errors, such as oil pressure, and indicate the battery status of the radio system”, Oliver Meister explains.
 “This means that the operator can react in time if there should be an error.”